Code-Institute-Submissions/ADHD-Superheros/README.md

 To be considered:

 * As a user, I need to be require to document examples of how I used my ADHD superpower/strenght.
+* As a user, I need an email reminder midday of my top 3 priorities for today to help me refocus

 ### Process Map